openshift/sriov-network-operator/doc/design/kubernetes-conditions-integration.md

 3. **Operator Configuration Status:**
    - An administrator modifies the `SriovOperatorConfig`
-   - Condition `Ready` indicates that the operator's components are running and healthy
+   - Condition `Ready=True` indicates that the operator configuration reconciled successfully
-   - Condition `Degraded` if the operator itself encounters issues
+   - Condition `Ready=False` carries the failure reason when reconciliation fails or the requested configuration is unsupported

 4. **Policy Configuration Management:**
    - An administrator creates or updates a `SriovNetworkNodePolicy`